corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

-The output is noisy because Rust prints the panic message to stderr, but the interesting part is this:
+The interesting part of the output is this:

 ```text
 request 1: finished